FloskelSalomon/quapos/README.md

 ## 3. System Requirements

 ### Light Microscopy
 Provided notebooks and code was written and heavily tested in Windows 10 and Python 3.9.
 A virtual environment containing devbio-napari (0.8.1) was created using mamba (1.1.0).
-An installation guide for the virtual environment can be found [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
-Additionally it is recommended to install seaborn (e.g., with mamba `mamba install seaborn -c conda-forge`).
+Some of the provided scripts rely on packages ('pyclesperanto.prototype' and 'APOC') which require a graphics card for better performance.
 The pixel classifier was trained and tested using APOC (0.12.0).

 ### Electron Microscopy
 - ImageJ